NNL West Model Expo Tip Sheet

 10. Bring food.
 The hotel next to the Convention Center usually vends sandwiches, salads, chilled drinks, and so forth at a stand in the lobby, but it can be pricey.
 (There may also be soft drink vending machines in the lobby — bring coins!)
 There are several restaurants (Togo’s, McDonalds, Burger King, Denny’s) providing take-out service within a mile or so, but that requires that you leave your table.

 12. The Early Bird.
-Even though the entry doors don't open until 8AM, get there a little early to get a low loading priority and sign-in early, if possible.
-Be understanding if you see vehicles on the ramp — the staff members who’ve purchased tables need to set up before 8AM.
-The faster they get set up, the sooner you can get going — especially if it rains!
+Even though the entry doors don't open until 8AM, get there a little early to get in a shorter line and sign-in early, if possible.
+Be understanding if you see vehicles on the ramp — the staff members who’ve purchased tables need to set up before you are admitted.
+The faster they get set up, the sooner you can get going .

 15. Showing your wares.
 There are as many ways to display merchandise as there are vendors and products.
 Some vendors bring shelving, racks, custom display cases, or simply stack stuff on the table.
 You can put stuff on display under your table, but that means you usually have to stand in the aisle to keep an eye on it and answer questions about it.
 Sometimes vendors stack cases of kits behind tables as impromptu shelving; this makes it hard for buyers to get things, and requires someone be behind the table to hand them things.
 Whatever you do, make it easy to see things and their prices (that will reduce handling), and avoid precarious stacks!
 If you're near a fire extinguisher, please remember to keep the area in front of the extinguisher clear.